McNamara84/elmo/README.md

   ### Detailed example installation on Windows 10/11
   </summary>

-  This section will further explain the installation of the metadata editor with the help of a more detailed step-by-step guide on how to install the metadata editor on Windows 10 using PHP and MySQL.
-An installation on Windows 11 identical.
+  This section will further explain the installation of the metadata editor with the help of a more detailed step-by-step guide on how to install the metadata editor on Windows 10/11 using PHP and MySQL.
 For a local development environment, localhost-based access to the server is usually sufficient.
   #### 1. Setting up the development environment
   - Download and run the installer from the official [PHP website](https://www.php.net/downloads.php) (PHP > 8.2).
   - Install [MySQL](https://dev.mysql.com/downloads/installer/) or MariaDB.